bear-sec/bear-sec.github.io/_posts/2018-10-31-pico2018-reversing.md

 ---
 layout: post
-title: PicoCTF 2018 - Forensics
+title: PicoCTF 2018 - Reversing
 ---

 This post will be focusing on the "Reversing" challenges presented in picoCTF.
 These challenges are mainly all sorts of crack-me's or just understanding the program in assembly.